-ThingsBoard platform provides out-of-the-box components and APIs to dramatically reduce time to market and your effort to create smart energy solutions and energy monitoring systems.
-Save up to 90% of development time for your smart energy solution by utilizing following benefits:
+ThingsBoard platform dramatically reduces time to market and efforts to create smart-energy solutions.
+Save up to 90% of development time for your smart-energy solution by utilizing the following platform benefits:

-- Reliable and fault tolerant data collection for your smart meters and energy monitors;
+- Reliable and scalable data collection for your smart meters and energy monitors;

-- Advanced and flexible data visualization for real-time and historical smart energy monitoring;
+- Advanced and flexible visualization for real-time and historical data;

 - Customizable end-user dashboards to analyze and share the results of energy efficiency monitoring;

-- Integration with third-party analytics frameworks and solutions for advanced electricity usage monitoring;
+- Integration with third-party analytics frameworks and solutions for advanced electricity usage analytics;

 Smart energy dashboard

-The following interactive dashboard hosted on live demo server represents smart energy IoT data visualization that may be embedded in your IoT project or solution.
+The following interactive dashboard represents smart-energy IoT data visualization that you may easily embed into your IoT solution.
 See dashboard description below.

 Smart energy solution overview

-The diagram below identifies data flow and integration points for typical smart energy solution that uses ThingsBoard platform to collect and analyze energy monitoring data from smart meters.
+The diagram below identifies data flow and integration points for a typical smart-energy solution that uses the ThingsBoard platform to collect and analyze energy monitoring data from smart meters.

-You may notice that there are plenty of connectivity options for smart meters: either direct connection to the cloud or through the IoT Gateway.
-Platform supports industry standard encryption algorithms (SSL) and device credentials types (X.509 certificates and access tokens).
-The collected data is stored in Cassandra - fault-tolerant and reliable NoSQL database.
-ThingsBoard Rule Engine allows to forward incoming data to various analytics systems, such as Apache Spark or Hadoop using Kafka or other Message buses.
+You may notice plenty of connectivity options for the smart meters: direct connection to the cloud, through the IoT Gateway, or an Integration with a third-party system.
+The platform supports industry-standard encryption algorithms and device credentials types.
+ThingsBoard stores data in the fault-tolerant and reliable Cassandra database.
+The Rule Engine enables forwarding incoming data to various analytics systems, such as Apache Spark or Hadoop, using Kafka or other Message buses.